 - Maintains consistency across your footage.

-Do you see how important it was that we establish our color profile first?
+See how important it is to establish color profile first?

 You can’t go back on your picture profile because it is baked into your footage (unless you’re capturing images in RAW).

-This is where you hear the term “Log” and more specifically “C-Log” (Canon) or “S-Log” (Sony).
-These are essentially neutral picture profiles, and they give you the best chance for controllable images.
+This is where you hear the term “Log,” and more specifically “C-Log” (Canon) or “S-Log” (Sony).
+These are essentially neutral picture profiles (but not RAW!), giving you the best chance for controllable images.

 How to color correct video